-May 7, 2021, 9:30 AM (PDT) – Join the Canadian Marine Shipping Risk Forum and the Coast and Ocean Risk Communication Community of Practice for the webinar Lessons Learned from Community-Engaged Research and Capacity Enhancement: North-South Collaborations to Support Low-Impact Arctic Shipping Corridors Decision-Making
+May 7, 2021 (Virtual) – The Canadian Marine Shipping Risk Forum (CMSRF) and the Coast and Ocean Risk Communication Community of Practice hosted the webinar Lessons Learned from Community-Engaged Research and Capacity Enhancement: North-South Collaborations to Support Low-Impact Arctic Shipping Corridors Decision-Making.

-This session will focus on the ‘lessons learned’ from the project from the perspectives of the academic research community, community partners, and youth community researchers, with potential lessons for industry and government representatives who are interested in collaborating with Northern communities.
+With close to 80 participants from across Canada and abroad, this session focused on the ‘lessons learned’ from the project from the perspectives of the academic research community, community partners, and youth community researchers, with potential lessons for industry and government representatives who are interested in collaborating with Northern communities.

-- Natalie Carter, project Community Research Lead, University of Ottawa – Benefits, challenges and lessons learned.
+Benefits, challenges and lessons learned – Dr. Natalie Carter, project Community Research Lead, University of Ottawa

-- Shirley Tagalik, Arviat Aqqiumavvik Society – Unexpected outcomes relevant to safety issues with marine shipping and travel, ice monitoring and mapping and infrastructure locations.
+Unexpected outcomes relevant to safety issues with marine shipping and travel, ice monitoring and mapping and infrastructure locations – Shirley Tagalik, Arviat Aqqiumavvik Society

-- Natasha Simonee, community researcher and partner in Mittimatalik, Nunavut – Insights from her involvement with the project and suggestions for communicating and working with community partners.
+Insights from her involvement with the project and suggestions for communicating and working with community partners – Natasha Simonee, community researcher and partner in Mittimatalik, Nunavut

 About the Canadian Marine Shipping Risk Forum